 Studies suggest being overweight is one of the main risk factors for developing type 2 diabetes – and our research shows that more than half of Slimming World members with the condition reported reversing it after losing at least 10% of their body weight.

-This Diabetes Week we’re proud to share an inspiring slimming success story with you.
+This World Diabetes Day we’re proud to share our expert tips to help you reduce your diabetes risk.
+But first we have an inspiring slimming success story for you.
 With the unbeatable support of his Slimming World group, John Dick lost over 8st and managed to reverse his type 2 diabetes – and now he’s starting a new decade feeling happier, healthier and more confident than ever…

 Why I joined Slimming World